kubhekawandile/linux-labs-portfolio/Linux IPTables/README.md

-# Linux Labs Portfolio — iptables Firewall Configuration
+# Linux iptables Firewall Configuration

 This repository, **linux-labs-portfolio**, contains hands-on Linux labs I completed, with a focus on firewall configuration using `iptables`.
 The lab demonstrates both **technical skills** and **practical alignment to GRC frameworks**.